 The learning approach to the study of communication at Louisiana College is that of comprehension, adaptation, and application.
 These approaches share a common heritage in the classic Trivium learning model, as advocated by such classic scholars as Plato and Aristotle.
 Students are exposed to multiple communication theories across a host of contexts.
 Once students are equipped with an understanding of theoretical concepts, they then learn how these concepts are adapted and subsequently applied in varied situations throughout society.
 This approach is beneficial whether a student seeks to be more competitive in the job market or pursue further academic study.

 Consistent with the mission of Louisiana College, Departmental faculty additionally emphasize the role of faith in communication.
-As a principal objective, the Department seeks to bring glory to God.
-To that end, students in the Communication Studies program are educated in the pragmatics of human communication in a way that highlights Christ as the Chief communicator.
+Students in the Communication Studies program are educated in the pragmatics of human communication in a way that highlights Christ as the Chief communicator.

 The Department of Communication Studies is home to LC’s award-winning debate team.
 Whether a student has formal debate experience or is a newcomer to the practice, LC Debate offers an excellent opportunity to continue honing communication skills prized by employers and organizations alike.
 Utilizing a Christ-centered approach, LC Debate promotes a sense of community through the development of healthy competition and a clear commitment to professionalism.
 LC Debate welcomes all volunteers.